infotroph/efrhizo/efhrizo-log.md

 OK, actually going to sleep now.
 Leaving the empty 2014 datafile as a placeholder -- as soon as it's traced, drop it in for updated graphs.

+2015-03-30:

+Found some errors in the descriptions, but not the actual calculation, of depth calculations in `notes/destructive-harvest-2014.txt`.
+Tubes are 30° from vertical not horizontal, and radians are degrees*2pi/360, not 2pi/260 as claimed in a few places.
+While I'm editing, added some line breaks and descriptions of the added/subtracted "wedges" for more clarity in the volume calculation section.